rundeck/rundeck/docs/en/administration/project-setup.md

 A new installation will not contain any projects so Rundeck will present you with a dialog to create one.

+## Configuration file

+The configuration for each project is defined in a file called [project.properties](configuration-file-reference.html#project.properties).

 ## Project Setup

 A project can be set up either from the graphical console or using the